Head-to-head comparison across 3benchmark categories. Overall scores shown here use BenchLM's provisional ranking lane.

 MiMo-V2.5-Pro

 Pick Claude Opus 4.6 if you want the stronger benchmark profile.
-MiMo-V2.5-Pro only becomes the better choice if you want the cheaper token bill or you want the stronger reasoning-first profile.
+MiMo-V2.5-Pro only becomes the better choice if you want the stronger reasoning-first profile.

 Agentic